Healthy & Easy Chicken Pot Pie Recipe

 • 2 cups low-sodium chicken broth

-• 1 cup frozen, sliced or diced carrots, unthawed
+• 1 cup frozen, sliced or diced carrots

 • ¼ tsp pepper, plus a little for seasoning